almacbe/the-real-world-laravel/README.md

 # RealWorld API – Laravel

+> This backend was generated and refined with the help of Codex AI assistance.

 Backend implementation of the [RealWorld](https://realworld-docs.netlify.app/docs/specs/backend/endpoints) specification built with Laravel 12 and JWT authentication.

 ## Requirements